ymattw/fibonacci-server/README.md

 # Development Guide

-Highly recommend to use [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) so that to develop with under different isolated python versions.
+Highly recommend to use [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) so that to develop with different isolated python versions.
 Once you have virtualenv bootstrapped (refer to ["Requirements"](#requirements) section), download different python versions (2.6, 2.7 and latest 3.x) from [python.org](http://python.org/) and install to your system, and then -

 Initialize virtual envs: